ch1bo/garmin-otp-authenticator/README.md

 `/data/data/com.valvesoftware.android.steam.community/files/Steamguard*` and can
 be read using `adb` or a local shell and `su` (thus the rooted phone requirement).

+## Future work / feature ideas

+* Rotating code colors for counter-based OTP.
+* Sort entries on demand
+* Encrypt on export with AES
+* Other device support - on demand
+* Choosable interval and code length for Time-based
+* Bigger font for Steam-Guard codes (requires custom font)
+* Optional master password/PIN
+* Other UI/UX improvements - feedback welcome!

 ## Development